liubaoryol/Coned-backtracking-distance-between-graphs/README.md

 * __Run on your local machine__
-   * Clone this repository on your local machine.
+   * Clone this repository on your local machine. `git clone https://github.com/liubaoryol/graph_distance.git`
+   * Install requirements: `pip install -r requirements.txt`
-   * Open a terminal with the path where you cloned this repository.
+   * Open a terminal with the path where you cloned this repository `C:Users/desktop/graph_distance$python`
-   * Import the neuro_umap.py
+   * Import `neuro_umap` library as follows
    * First calculate the nonbacktracking eigenvalues of the graphs using `eigs=nbeigs_calculate(graphs,'2D')` function
    * Select the distance you want to use and run.
 Example `distance_gr_wass(eigs)`